cert-manager/cert-manager/GOVERNANCE.md

 ## Contributors

 cert-manager is for everyone.
+Whether you're an experienced developer, a dedicated documenter, a passionate community builder, or simply someone eager to make a positive impact, cert-manager welcomes you as a valued contributor.

+### Becoming a Contributor

 Anyone can become a cert-manager contributor simply by contributing to the project, whether through code, documentation, blog posts, community management, or other means.

+### Contributor Responsibilities

-As with all cert-manager community members, contributors are expected to follow the [cert-manager Code of Conduct][coc].
+- Follow the [cert-manager Code of Conduct][coc].

-All contributions to cert-manager code, documentation, or other components in the cert-manager GitHub org must follow the guidelines in [the contributing page][contrib].
-Whether these contributions are merged into the project is the prerogative of the reviewers, approvers and/or maintainers.
+- Follow the guidelines in [the Contributing page][contrib].

 ## GitHub Members